dreaddymck/wp-update/README.md

 That's why backups are saved outside the website path you provide in `<path/to/website>`.
 In most cases this will fix the public access issue.

 Before updating a backup directory called `wp-update-backups` is created if it doesn't exist yet.

 For example, if you've used this command:

 ```
 wp-update domains/my-site
 ```

 The backup directory is created at `domains/wp-update-backups`.

 You can set a [custom backup path](https://github.com/keesiemeijer/wp-update#custom-backup-path) for each site if there are permission issues or if the location is still publicly accessible.

-## Custom backup path
+## Custom backup path (disabled for this fork)

 Add custom backup paths with environment variables in your `.bashrc` or `.bash_profile` file.